 - 1 large papaya, peeled and cubed

-- A can of 100% pineapple without the fresh juice, halve the chunks
+- A can of 100% pineapple chunks only, drain the juice

 - 1 cup of mixed bell peppers (green and sweet red)